What kind of insurance are you looking for?

 One element that doesn’t change all that much between coverage for a traditional car and that of an exotic car is the deductible, which is the amount you have to pay out of pocket for a claim before the car insurance picks up the rest.
 Most deductibles fall between $500 and $1,000, regardless of the type of car.

 If you like to collect high-end cars, you may save on car insurance if you don’t drive them.
 That’s because it costs more to insure a car you drive than a car you don’t, thanks to the different components that make up car insurance.
 You’re required by law in most states to have some amount of liability coverage, because that covers damage you cause to other people and their property.
 Some states also require you to have personal injury protection coverage, although most don’t.
-But to protect your car from theft or vandalism, all you need is comprehensive coverage.
+But if you don’t drive your exotic car and you just protect your car from theft, vandalism and other types of damage that can happen when it’s not being driven, all you need is comprehensive coverage.

 Comprehensive and collision coverage is optional in all states, but you may be able to ask your auto insurance company to reduce your coverage to just comprehensive coverage.
 That’s only legal if you don’t drive the car, but if you only own the car so your neighbors can admire it in your driveway, switching to just comprehensive coverage can save you a little on your premiums.

 Some car insurance companies, especially those that offer specialty policies for exotic and performance vehicles, may even offer policies specific to your vehicle.
-Check if your carrier has McLaren or Lamborghini insurance if that’s the brand of your car, and you may be able to save a little on premiums.
-But just a little.
+Check if your carrier has McLaren or Lamborghini insurance if that’s the brand of your car, and you may be able to save a little on your car insurance premiums.

 Policygenius’ editorial content is not written by an insurance agent.
 It’s intended for informational purposes and should not be considered legal or financial advice.
 Consult a professional to learn what financial products are right for you.